owntracks/recorder/README.md

 ## Reverse proxy

 Running the Recorder protected by an _nginx_ or _Apache_ server is possible and is the only recommended method if you want to server data behind _localhost_.
-The snippets below show how to do it, but you would also add authentication to them.
+The snippets below show how to do it, but you would also add authentication to them - or at least, to everything but the views.
+The snippet for HTTP mode shows an example of how to do this.

 ### nginx